emreatay993/MARS/MIGRATION_GUIDE.md

 """
 ```

-All buttons automatically use new style.
+All buttons automatically use the updated style constants.

 ### Task 4: Add File Format Support